SparkPost/support-docs/support/my-account-and-profile/sso.md

   </SPSSODescriptor>
 </EntityDescriptor>
 ```
 *(Enterprise customers: note that you must replace < host > with your SparkPost tenant name API URL.
-For example https://<tenant>.api.e.sparkpost.com Please see your TAM if you need assistance.)*
+For example https://< tenant >.api.e.sparkpost.com Please see your TAM if you need assistance.)*

 ### Is a relay state required?
 No, no relay state is required.